 Bell tent Boutique are perhaps one of the most well-known suppliers of bell tents.
 Their tents really are top quality and they have a lot of happy customers and great reviews glowing with quality and good customer support.
-With free next day delivery you won’t have to wait long before having your tent in hand (they also ship to Europe).
-For these reasons, Bell Tent Boutique are my top pick for 4-metre bell tents and the tent I ultimately went for.
+With free next-day delivery you won’t have to wait long before having your tent in hand (they also ship to Europe).
+For these reasons, Bell Tent Boutique are my top pick for 4-meter bell tents and the tent I ultimately went for.
 I choose their mid-range 285gsm thickness bell tent – if wanting something that will be erected more long-term (ie over all the summer months) then check out their 360gsm tent.

 Link: Bell Tent Boutique

 Useful features: This bell tent includes a stove hole so you can self-cater, and it has been treated with PROBAN fire retardancy so you can be sure you’re safe even when cooking or heating up your space.
 With a waterproof groundsheet included you’ll be sure to keep a clean and tidy living space whatever the weather!
 Wraps up into a tight bag so it only takes up a very small amount of space in your vehicle!

 Bell Boutique also offers a superlightweight polycotton tent.
 It won’t be as sturdy as their thicker versions but should still withstand light rain and is a good option if carrying a heavy folded-down bell tent is going to be a problem.

 #2 *BEST VALUE* Vevor Teepee Tent